AAUSatCam/.github/profile/README.md

 - Python
   - Contains the python scripts used in the project.

+- Matlab
+  - Contains Matlab scripts used for verifying the compression algorithm.

 - .github
   - Repo with files specific for presentation of the github organisation